 The Daedalus' most recent recording, for Bridge Records, features the string quartets of George Perle.
 In 2014 the quartet recorded Joan Tower's White Water (written for the Daedalus) as well as her Dumbarton Quintet (with pianist Blair McMillen).
 The quartet’s debut recording, music of Stravinsky, Sibelius, and Ravel, was released by Bridge Records in 2006.
 Other recordings include Haydn’s complete “Sun” Quartets, Op.
 20, an album of chamber music by Lawrence Dillon, and the complete string quartets of Fred Lerdahl.

-To date the quartet has forged associations with some of America’s leading classical music and educational institutions: Carnegie Hall, through its European Concert Hall Organization (ECHO) Rising Stars program; and the Chamber Music Society, which appointed the Daedalus Quartet as the CMS Two quartet for 2005-07.
+To date the quartet has forged associations with some of America’s leading classical music and educational institutions: Carnegie Hall, through its European Concert Hall Organization (ECHO) Rising Stars program; and the Chamber Music Society, which appointed the Daedalus Quartet as The Bowers Program (formerly CMS Two) quartet for 2005-07.
 The Daedalus Quartet has served as quartet-in-residence at the University of Pennsylvania since 2006.
 In 2007 the quartet was awarded Lincoln Center’s Martin E. Segal Award.
 The quartet won Chamber Music America’s Guarneri String Quartet Award, which funded a three-year residency in Suffolk County, Long Island from 2007-10.
 The award-winning members of the Daedalus Quartet hold degrees from The Juilliard School, Curtis Institute, Cleveland Institute, and Harvard University.